wichtounet/wichtounet.github.io/posts/2018/01/budgetwarrior-10-web-interface-and-asset-tracking.rst

 assets have a desired distribution and are handled different.
 These are the assets you directly manage yourself, your investment portfolio.
 You can then track their value and see if they need rebalancing.
-For instance, here is a randomized rebalancing of your portfolio, with :code:`budget asset rebalance`:
+For instance, here is a randomized rebalancing of your portfolio, with `budget asset rebalance`:

 .. image:: /images/budgetwarrior_rebalance.png
    :alt: View of the needed rebalance